-Health surveillance is an annual workplace assessment that is needed when an employee is exposed to hazards that could affect their health. e.g. noise, dust, chemicals, vibration.
+Health Surveillance is a statutory requirement carried out to help the employer to maintain a safe workplace and to protect the employee from permanent harm.
+It is an annual workplace assessment that is needed when an employee is exposed to hazards that could affect their health e.g. noise, dust, chemicals, vibrations.

-We start by undertaking a needs analysis of your employee demographic to review we then find the best most cost-effective health surveillance services you need in order to comply with relevant health and safety legislations.
+We start by undertaking a needs analysis of your employee demographic to review.
+We then find the best, most cost-effective services you need in order to comply with relevant health and safety legislations.